Iris20050110/cs35lCrampus/README.md

 # Crampus
 Crampus is a website that showcases various UCLA study spots, from the Hill to on campus, and even the off campus study spots in Westwood.
 It can be used by students looking for a certain study spot filtered by building type, outlet availability, and whether there's food nearby.
-The app prioritizes user upload and engagement, with the ability to upload new study spots that others may not know about, and even leave reviews and ratings on certain spots.
-Students can also log in and use the built-in todo-list and assignment tracker, making the app fit for planning a study crawl during finals.
+The app prioritizes user engagement, with the ability to upload new study spots that others may not know about, and even leave reviews and ratings on certain spots.
+Students can also log in and use the built-in todo-list and assignment tracker, making the app great for planning a study crawl during finals.

 ## Tech Stack